 Finally, suppose the “unfriendly countries” continue to deepen their resolve in support of Ukraine.
 In that case, Russia not only may extend the natural gas suspensions as part of the ongoing tit-for-tat economic warfare, but the Putin regime may accelerate and expand its hybrid warfare, resulting in the need for improved cyber supply chain risk management.
 Microsoft’s recent report highlights the malicious cyber activity of six state-linked actors and 237 operations against Ukraine.
 As NotPetya illustrated, Russia’s targeted activity has a history of spreading into the wild.
 There also are growing concerns about military expansion beyond Ukraine.
 Explosions in the Transnistria region heighten fears about violence spilling over into neighboring countries.
 The instability could also extend to North Africa and the Middle East due to grain shortages – especially wheat – and those regions’ dependence on Ukraine and Russia.
 They together supply more than a quarter of the world’s wheat.

-The suspension of natural gas to Poland and Bulgaria, coupled with the ongoing invasion and other humanitarian crises, are prompting more swift diplomatic action and movement toward energy diversification than has occurred in previous decades.
+The suspension of natural gas to Poland and Bulgaria, coupled with the ongoing invasion and other humanitarian crises, is prompting more swift diplomatic action and movement toward energy diversification than has occurred in previous decades.
 As International Energy Agency Executive Director Fatih Birol explained, “Nobody is under any illusions anymore.
 Russia’s use of its natural gas resources as an economic and political weapon shows Europe needs to act quickly to be ready to face considerable uncertainty over Russian gas supplies next winter.”